 Koyn, 38 Grosvenor Street, Mayfair, London, W1K 4AQ

 Chef Rafael Cagali is cooking like nobody else on earth at Da Terra, his £195-a-head, two Michelin star restaurant at the Town Hall Hotel.
 It’s terrific news, then, that this Autumn he’s taking over the Bethnal Green hotel’s second restaurant, previously the Corner Room, now renamed Elis, after famed Brazilian singer Elis Regina.
 Elis will show the more casual side of Cagali’s Brazilian-Italian cooking, in dishes such as bolinho de bacalhau, monkfish tail with black tucupi glaze, and pork chops with black beans and chimichurri.
 Wines will be a concise, rotating selection of just a dozen from Noble Rot’s Keeling Andrew & Co.

 Elis, Town Hall Hotel, Patriot Square, Bethnal Green, London, E2 9NF

-Japanese omakase restaurant Mayha made its debut in Beirut but is relocating to London and pitching up on Chiltern Street at the end of the month.
+Japanese omakase restaurant Mayha made its debut in Beirut but is relocating to London and pitching up on Chiltern Street in late September.
 Mayha Beirut’s chefs Jurek Wasio and Yuichi Nakaya, both ex-Yashin in London, will be behind the curved stone sushi counter, serving a daily-changing ‘omakase’ menu (in other words, diners leave the choice to them).
 A peek at the Beirut restaurant’s Instagram account reveals dishes such as risotto with uni and oysters, dry-aged otoro with bottarga and pristine sea bass sashimi.

 Mayha, 43 Chiltern Street, Marylebone, London, W1U 6LS